tatiaris/blacklotus/README.md

-# Template for using socket.io with Next.js
+# Template for using socket.io